fullstack-development/developers-roadmap/shared/middle-1/sicp.md

     * Why cons-stream and delay should be special forms of languages?
 Should `force` be such procedure?
     * Why should all list-manipulating procedures be rewritten for streams?
 What actually should be changed?
     * What's the difference between methods call-by-name and call-by-need?
-    * Explain the behaviour of the programs from exercises 3.51 and 3.52
+    * Explain the behavior of the programs from exercises 3.51 and 3.52 (you don't need to complete exercises if you can fully explain the behavior).
     * Why streams can be infinite?
 Can we make our program stuck when working with infinite streams?
     * What's the order of growth of the computing of fibonacci numbers from stream declared implicitly both using call-by-name and call-by-need strategies?
     * What's the order of growth of the stream of all positive integers with no prime factors other than 2, 3, or 5 declared implicitly?